awslabs/amazon-neptune-tools/neptune-export/docs/export-pg-from-queries.md

                 This options value is restricted to the following set of values: csv
+                    csvNoHeaders
                     json

+                This option may occur a maximum of 1 times

+            --include-type-definitions
+                Include type definitions from column headers (optional, default 'false')

                 This option may occur a maximum of 1 times